 - Before starting, make sure all equipment is thoroughly cleaned to prevent spoilage.

-- Incubate: Transfer to a large glass or stainless steel bowl with a lid.
-Store in the oven, covered, with just the oven light on for 16 - 24 hours, or until the yogurt has a firmer, jelly-like consistency.
-You can check the consistency by gently tilting the bowl.
-The yogurt should hold its shape and not run.Note: The ideal temperature of the yogurt should be around 100°F (37°C).
+- Incubate: Cover the bowl and place it in the oven with the oven light on for 8 – 12 hours.
+Note: The ideal temperature of the yogurt should be around 100°F (37°C) – 110°F (37°C).
 Using just the oven light can keep the yogurt around this temperature, however, it's not completely foolproof.
 If you have an oven setting in this temperature range (i.e. 'Bread Proofing'), you can keep it on at that setting for a more consistent temperature!
 See my blog post for tips on using a Yogurt Maker or Instant Pot.

-- Transfer the strained yogurt to a clean, airtight container, and chill in the fridge completely before serving.
-Store in the fridge for 1 - 2 weeks.
+- Finish: Transfer the strained yogurt to a clean, airtight container, and chill in the fridge completely before serving.
+Store in the fridge for 1 – 2 weeks.
 Enjoy!

 Notes